Other names: MUSE, Viridal Duo, Vitaros

 How alprostadil is given

-Alprostadil is applied directly to the penis by injection (under the trade names Caverject or Viridal Duo).
-Alternatively, a pellet can be inserted with an applicator into the tip of the penis (known as MUSE - Medicated Urethral System for Erections).
+- as a pellet that can be inserted with an applicator into the tip of the penis (known as MUSE - Medicated Urethral System for Erections)

 Side effects and contraindications